fleetdm/fleet/docs/Using-Fleet/Fleet-UI.md

 3. Select **Run query** to navigate to the target picker.
 Select **All hosts** and select **Run**.
 This will run the query against all your hosts.

-The query may take several seconds to complete, because Fleet has to wait for the hosts to respond with results.
+The query may take several seconds to complete because Fleet has to wait for the hosts to respond with results.

 > Fleet's query response time is inherently variable because of osquery's heartbeat response time.
 This helps prevent performance issues on hosts.